 Coping with Osteoarthritis

 Once you accept and understand the manner in which osteoarthritis can impair your quality of life, you can take steps to prepare for the worst-case scenario.
 Like other degenerative conditions, osteoarthritis will worsen if not managed.
 Many seniors continue to live healthy and active lives despite osteoarthritis!

 Balanced nutrition and adequate physical activity are critical to maintaining both physical and mental health, especially when you suffer from a chronic pain disorder.
 In addition to strengthening the muscles and helping avoid weight gain, healthy nutrition and exercise can reduce inflammation and improve pain tolerance.
 Exercise can also lower the risk of depression and anxiety!

 And, of course, it’s important to seek medical care and follow the treatment as directed!
 Although there is no known cure for osteoarthritis, medication can provide relief from symptoms and even slow its progression.
 Physical therapy may be vital as it can improve and preserve mobility.
 You can also try alternative therapies like yoga, acupuncture, and tai chi in order to help preserve physical and mental health.

 Need something else?

-Looking for more great articles?
-Then start here!
+Looking for more on health & wellness?
+Then start here: